Arteiii/elevator/README.md

 # elevator

-This library provides functions to run programs with elevated privileges on both Windows and Unix-like systems.
+This library provides functions to run programs with elevated privileges on Windows systems.

 ## Usage